davide-beltrame/Credit-Prediction-Group-Project-AI-ML-Exam/README.md

 each evaluation may take considerable time.
 Thus, the overall optimization process is time-consuming.

 ### K-Nearest Neighbours (KNN)
-In KNN, the choices of hyperparameters concerned are:
+In KNN, the choices of hyperparameters are:
 - The number of neighbours: a value chosen among the set [3,5,8,10].
 - The weights: a value that can vary from "uniform", where all points in each neighborhood are weighted equally, to "distance", where closer neighbors will have a greater influence on a data point than further ones.